-Necrodancer is a game where you are dancing your way through dungeon floors and dancing to fight enemies, and pick up items, open doors, use items, etc. Everything is tied to the groove of the music, and if you don’t stay in time with the music then you’ll lose a gold multiplier.
-Yes, on top of it being a rogue-like, it also high elements of other games, like the score-attack games, dungeon crawlers, rhythm (kinda obviously), and rogue-lites (like permanent unlocks).
+Necrodancer is a game where you are dancing your way through dungeon floors and dancing to fight enemies, pick up items, open doors, use items, etc. Everything is tied to the groove of the music, and if you don’t stay on time with the music then you’ll lose a gold multiplier.
+Yes, on top of it being rogue-like, it also has high elements of other games, like the score-attack games, dungeon crawlers, rhythm (kinda obviously), and rogue-sites (like permanent unlocks).
 All of these come together in a beautiful way to really create something very special.
-Necrodancer is such a breathe of fresh air after the amount of uninspired and almost “copy-paste” job that a lot of games, including indie titles had last year, even though there are many games that I loved and still love (Like Rebirth and Transistor).
+Necrodancer is such a breath of fresh air after the amount of uninspired and almost “copy-paste” job that a lot of games, including indie titles had last year, even though there are many games that I loved and still love (Like Rebirth and Transistor).
 But the reason it is more creative is simply because of the movement system.
-Every action is done with the arrow keys (and the enter, esc keys for menu navigation) for movement, looting, attacking, buying items in the shop.
+Every action is done with the arrow keys (and the enter, and ESC keys for menu navigation) for movement, looting, attacking, and buying items in the shop.
 Which sounds limiting, right?
 Not at all, it makes perfect sense in the game, and the controls are easy for anyone to pick up.

-The design of the game is both great, and not-so-great.
-For me personally, I actually like it, but to many other people I can see people having problems with it.
+The design of the game is both great and not-so-great.
+Personally, I actually like it, but to many other people, I can see people having problems with it.
 In the later levels, many of the enemies start moving in a diagonal position (from a progression standpoint is brilliant), and you never can.
 This can make for some frustrating deaths or damage taken due to enemies attacking you around corners or having a very hectic screen with many enemies doing different patterns on it.
-But even though some enemies can seem kinda cheap, there are also some items in the game that can be cheaply used against the enemies, so on each end there are very powerful combinations or attacks that can be used.
-Which is something I enjoy, I enjoy having to learn all of the enemy patterns and working around all of them going at the same time but it would be something I can see many people disliking (if they aren’t into rogue-likes).
+But even though some enemies can seem kinda cheap, there are also some items in the game that can be cheaply used against the enemies, so on each end, there are very powerful combinations or attacks that can be used.
+This is something I enjoy, I enjoy having to learn all of the enemy patterns and working around all of them going at the same time but it would be something I can see many people disliking (if they aren’t into roguelikes).

-There is a custom music option in the game where you can add in your own phat beatz.
-Most of my songs that I’ve played with have worked beautifully (mostly music from Monstercat, Tasty Network, other elecrtonica music) But sometimes the algorithm to find the beat doesn’t work out quite right, but I will say that it is very accurate 97% of the time.
+There is a custom music option in the game where you can add your own phat beats.
+Most of the songs that I’ve played with have worked beautifully (mostly music from Monstercat, Tasty Network, and other electronic music) sometimes the algorithm to find the beat doesn’t work out quite right, but I will say that it is very accurate 97% of the time.
 Some of my favorite songs to play with at the moment are:

 Dragula – Rob Zombie